hanshuo-shuo/Multiagent/README.md

 **Limitations:**
 - **All agents shared one brain:**
   - Every agent used the **same trained policy**.
-  - They did not learn separately.
-  - As a result, group behaviors were really just **copies of one agent’s behavior**, not real teamwork.
+They did not learn separately.
+As a result, group behaviors were really just **copies of one agent’s behavior**, not real teamwork.

-- **Fake group behavior:**
 -  Because all agents used the same brain, their group actions looked organized, but were not the result of real cooperation or decision-making between different agents.